-<Project directory>\ ACCESS EXT SDRAM\Source
+<Project_directory>\ ACCESS_EXT_SDRAM\Source

-To use the provided modified testbench.v, import it as a stimulus file by selecting File > Import Files.
-In Import Files dialog box, select the file type as HDL Stimulus Files (.vhd, .v).
-Browse to the above location of testbench.v and import it as shown in Figure 29.
+To use the provided modified testbench.v file, import it as a stimulus file by selecting File > Import Files.
+In the Import Files dialog box, select the file type as HDL Stimulus Files (.vhd, .v).
+Browse to the above location of testbench.v and import it, as shown in Figure 31.
 The testbench.v file is shown under the Stimulus folder in the Files tab.

-Figure 29.
+Figure 31.
 File Import to Stimulus Folder

-Import the mt48lc16m16a2.v file from the location in the attached compressed project <Project_directory>\ ACCESS_EXT_SDRAM\Source to the project's Stimulus folder location as follow:
+5. Import the mt48lc16m16a2.v file from the location in the attached compressed project <Project_directory>\ ACCESS_EXT_SDRAM\Source to the project's Stimulus folder location as follows:

 Select File > Import File.
 In the Import Files dialog box, select the file type as HDL Stimulus Files (.vhd, .v).
 Browse to the above mentioned location of the mt48lc16m16a2.v file and import it.
-The mt48lc16m16a2.v file now shows under the Stimulus folder in the Files tab.
+The mt48lc16m16a2.v file is seen under the Stimulus folder in the Files tab.

-After saving the modified testbench file, it can be checked for the syntax errors.
-On the testbench.v source window, right-click and select Check HDL file.
-It checks the testbench.v for any syntax errors.
+After saving the modified testbench file, it can be checked for syntax errors.
+On the testbench.v source window, right-click and select the Check HDL file.
+It checks the testbench.v file for any syntax errors.